 You can choose to file a complaint with the FCC at the link above.
 Don’t expect it to get resolved quickly, but you will win.
 It’s much easier to just try to get them to understand the OTARD rule and apply it.
 You may need to get a local lawyer to help you.

 Before you go that direction though, do make sure that you read those bullets above and that the antenna or dish you have meets those requirements.
 If you have one of those big old yagi-style antennas, it may not.
 This isn’t the end of the road, though.
 You can always upgrade to a more modern antenna.
 You may not need one as big as you used to.
 The folks at Solid Signal can help!
-Call us at 888-233-7563 during East Coast business hours and we’ll be happy to help you find the antenna you need!
+Email us at [email protected] during East Coast business hours and we’ll be happy to help you find the antenna you need!